jrsalata/jrsalata.github.io/content/honors/showcase3.md

 With all of my experiences, I know that I have much to learn.
 How exciting?

 I know enough to be able to quickly learn and adapt to almost any problem.
-My passion truly is solving problems with people so they are better equiped to make the world a better place.
+My passion truly is solving problems with people so they are better equipped to make the world a better place.

 I also think that what made some of these experiences stand out was not my technical abilities.
 What stood out to me was the way in which I interacted with those I worked with.
 I am a ambitious, innovative, and passionate person that loves using my technical skills to solve problems.